Keryon42/startup/notes.md

 ##CSS: Deliverable
 CSS is a pain.
 I found some solutions for displaying text one character at a time, but nothing really works the way I want with just CSS, so come back to it with Javascript.

+##JS: Objects and Classes
+Object oriented stuff feels familiar.
+Syntax is kinda weird for Javascript, and weak typing makes me unhappy, but I'm starting to get a feel.